pogisanpolo/SteamDeckAsCemuGamepad/Readme.md

 8. Click on the dropdown menu next to Controller, and make sure that both DSUController and XInput are listed.
 Cemu will make use of both "controllers" simultaneously for your selected controller.

 ### Set up Gamepad audio.
 By default, once a stream starts, all of the host's audio is captured by the Steam Streaming Speakers, which is then forwarded to the Deck, while muting it's output on the host side.
 The goal is to force Cemu to output the "TV" audio to your host's speaker's, while only the GamePad audio is captured by the virtual speakers.
-Note that I have not tested the microphone functionality.

 1. Start Cemu
 2. Go to Options > General settings